uufinance/data/docs/factset/index.md

 ### Step 2: Receive Your Credentials

 You will receive your FactSet user ID and password by email.
 Check your spam folder if you do not see it.
+It can take up to a week for your account to be proccessed.

 ### Step 3: Access FactSet